totalgood/nlpia/README.md

 ## Semantic Search

 Use a parser to extract only natural language sentences and headings/titles from a list of lines/sentences from an asciidoc book like "Natural Language Processing in Action".
-Use a sentence segmenter in https://github.com/totalgood/nlpia/blob/master/src/nlpia/transcoders.py:[nlpia.transcoders] to split a book, like _NLPIA_, into a list sentences.
+Use a sentence segmenter in https://github.com/totalgood/nlpia/blob/master/src/nlpia/transcoders.py:[nlpia.transcoders] to split a book, like _NLPIA_, into a seequence of sentences.